shinyay/cloud-native-spring-in-action-with-kotlin/README.md

 ## Description

-- Chapter1: Introduction to the cloud native landscape
+- Chapter01: Introduction to the cloud native landscape
-- Chapter2: The principles of cloud native development
+- Chapter02: The principles of cloud native development
-- Chapter3: The fundamentals of starting a new cloud native project
+- Chapter03: The fundamentals of starting a new cloud native project
-- Chapter4: The importance of externalized configuration
+- Chapter04: The importance of externalized configuration
-- Chapter5: The main aspects of data services in the cloud
+- Chapter05: The main aspects of data services in the cloud
+- Chapter06: Docker and how to pack- age Spring Boot applications as container images

 ## Demo